Wandalen/wTools/module/move/unilang_instruction_parser/task/plan.md

     3.  **Adapt to `Cow<str>`:** Modify the `parser_engine` and `item_adapter` to correctly handle the `Cow<'a, str>` from `strs_tools::Split`.
 Use `.into_owned()` where an owned `String` is required for the final `GenericInstruction`.
     4.  **Enable and Fix Tests:** Remove the `#[ignore]` attribute from all tests in `tests/argument_parsing_tests.rs` and `tests/error_reporting_tests.rs`.
     5.  **Initial Verification:** Run the entire test suite.
 Fix any breakages that arise from the new `strs_tools` integration.
 The goal is not to fix all logic bugs, but to ensure the crate compiles and runs with the new dependency structure.
-*   **Increment Verification:**
-    *   Execute `cargo check -p unilang_instruction_parser`.
-It must pass.
-    *   Execute `cargo test -p unilang_instruction_parser --all-targets`.
-It is acceptable for some logic tests to fail, but crashes, panics, or compilation errors related to the integration must be resolved.
 *   **Commit Message:** "refactor(parser): Integrate deeply with strs_tools for tokenization and unescaping"

 ##### Increment 2: Test Coverage Analysis and Planning